Shenoi Goembab: Death

 Goembab died on 9 April 1946 in the city of Bombay, and his death anniversary, is now observed as Vishwa Konkani Dis (World Konkani Day).

 Awards

-Goembab was posthumously awarded the Konkani Person of the Millennium award by Mandd Sobhann (a Mangalore based Konkani organisation), on his 54th death anniversary (9 April 2000).
+On 9 April 2000, Goembab was posthumously awarded the Konkani Person of the Millennium award by Mandd Sobhann (a Mangalore based Konkani organisation), on his 54th death anniversary.

 Legacy

 The Shenoi Goembab School of Languages and Literature is established by the amalgamation of six conventional language departments active in the field of languages and literature, viz., Department of Konkani (established in 1987), Department of Marathi (1970), Department of Hindi (1965), Department of English (1965), Department of Portuguese (1987) and Department of French (1965) of Goa University.